Car Runs Rough + Check Engine Light

 Not strictly — some auto parts stores will scan codes for free.
 But having your own scanner is faster, easier, and lets you re-check after a fix.

-If you want a beginner-safe choice, see our comparison: Best OBD2 Scanners for Beginners .
+If you want a simple option that works for most beginners, see Best OBD2 Scanners Under $50 .

 What Not to Do